Jialisteg/Jialisteg/README.md

 ## 🚀 About Me

-I'm a Mechanical Engineer and Data Scientist based in Santiago, Chile, passionate about combining engineering principles with data-driven solutions.
-I love working on projects that contribute to sustainable energy and technological innovation.
+I'm a Mechanical Engineer and Data Scientist based in Santiago, Chile, passionate about integrating engineering principles with innovative data-driven solutions.
+My professional focus is on renewable energy projects, as well as staying engaged with the evolving tech landscape.

-I believe in continuous learning and personal growth.
-Every day is an opportunity to explore new technologies, solve challenging problems, and expand my skill set.
-Currently diving deeper into data science and machine learning while maintaining a strong foundation in engineering principles.
+I strongly believe in continuous learning and personal development, viewing each day as an opportunity to explore new technologies, address complex challenges, and enhance my skill set.
+Currently, I am deepening my expertise in data science and machine learning while maintaining solid foundations in mechanical engineering.
+I plan to pursue a Master's degree in Information Technology to further strengthen my capabilities in data-driven solutions.

 ### 🎯 What Drives Me

 - Exploring data science & AI applications in engineering
 - Teaching and sharing knowledge
 - Contributing to open-source projects
-- Developing sustainable energy solutions
+- Developing sustainable energy solutions in the industry sector
 - Continuous learning and skill development

 <details>